MOSEK/octmosek/README.md

 Obviously, since this is an interface for [Octave](http://www.gnu.org/software/octave/).
 However, since stable 64 bit versions does not yet exist for all platforms you might be limited to 32 bit Octave linking to 32 bit MOSEK.

 **You need MOSEK!**
 Again obviously, as this is an interface to [MOSEK](http://www.mosek.com/).
-However, only MOSEK version 6.0.0.122 and newer are supported.
+However, only MOSEK version 6 is supported.
 Free [trial and academic licenses](http://www.mosek.com/resources/trial/) are available, and [quotations](http://www.mosek.com/sales/quotation/) can be requested to allow commercial usage.

 **You need the OctMOSEK source code!**
 We do not distribute binary versions of the OctMOSEK package.
 Instead, you are referred to the **.tar.gz* file under the "Downloads" tab on this website.